Configuring General Settings

 A unique ID of the configuration across all build configurations and templates in the system automatically generated from the build configuration name, but can also be set manually.

-Optional description for the build configuration.
+An optional description for the build configuration.

 Build Number Format

-A pattern which is resolved and assigned to the Build Number on the build start.
+A pattern which is resolved and assigned to the build number on the build start.

 Specify the counter to be used in build numbering.
 Each build increases the build counter by 1.
 Use the Reset link to restore the counter value to 1.